Lebanon:Operations of the Islamic Resistance on Saturday, Ju...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Meiss Al-Jabal, the Islamic Resistance fighters targeted a building used by “Israeli” troops in the Al-Manara settlement with the appropriate weapons, scoring direct hits.

-- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, particularly the village of Khiam yesterday, the Islamic Resistance fighters targeted the buildings used by “Israeli” troops in the “Metula” settlement with the appropriate weapons, scoring direct hits and setting fire in the buildings.

-- The Islamic Resistance fighters targeted at 5:15 p.m. the Zebdine Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 1:45 p.m. the espionage equipment at the “Misgav Am” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:15 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:40 p.m. a “Merkava” tank and a “Nammera” vehicle at the Ruwaisat Al-Alam Site in the occupied Lebanese Kfarchouba Hills with guided missiles, scoring direct hits and destroying them.

 Comments